midnightntwrk/midnight-architecture/components/Indexer/README.md

 All depend on Indexer's GraphQL API.

-And there is one source from where the PubSub-Indexer pulls the blocks, which is at least one [node](missing_documentation).
+And there is one source from where the Indexer pulls the blocks, which is at least one [node](missing_documentation).

 Apart from these - an important API dependency is ZSwap one - to allow indexing wallet data.